Nicolelam8891/newsreader/newsreader/README.md

 - Run the command: `npm start`

 ## Context:
-- I am a student of Turing School of Software and Design's 7 month program.
+- I am a student of Turing School of Software and Design's 7-month program.
 This project was during my intermission break transitioning from Mod 3 to Mod 4.